UWCNuclear/xia4MANDELA/README.md

 The .ldf file is created in the same directory.

-# How to set up xia4ids
+# How to install xia4ids

 **Step 1.**	To download xia4ids, paste the following line in your terminal: